Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Posterior distribution

-Given the intractability of the observed data likelihood due to the presence of infinite mixtures, following \cite{mattei2020assessing}, we include a data augmentation step simulating $D_i(1)$ for units assigned to the control arm.
+Given the intractability of the observed data likelihood due to the presence of infinite mixtures, following Mattei et al. (2024), we include a data augmentation step simulating $D_i(1)$ for units assigned to the control arm.

 We obtain the following complete data posterior distribution: